 The State of Maryland offers a number of tax exemptions and credits to veterans, active duty military personnel and surviving spouses.
 For veterans with service connected disabilities rated at 100%, property tax exemptions are available.
 In addition there are deductions for military retirement pay, as well as tax credits and exemptions for vehicle and vessel registration.

 Property Tax Exemption- Disabled Veterans and Surviving Spouses

 Armed Services veterans with a permanent service connected disability rated 100% by the Veterans Administration may receive a complete exemption from real property taxes on the dwelling house and surrounding yard.
 These veterans also may apply at any time and do not have to meet the September 1 filing deadline.
 Certain unremarried surviving spouses may also be eligible for this exemption.
 Surviving spouses of military personnel killed in the line of duty may apply for an exemption.

-To learn more call a local Maryland assessment office.
+To learn more call your local Maryland assessment office.
 To find your local office and contact information visit the State Department of Taxation website.

 Source: Maryland State Department of Taxation